DaniBodor/OrgaMovie/README.md

 It then asks you to identify and box the next cell.
 This repeats forever, until you hit 'Esc' or in some other way quit the macro.

-NOTE: **At any point you can close the image and open a different (or the same) one without crashing the macro, or quit the macro and carry on at a later time without losing your progress.**
+NOTE: **At any point you can close the image and open a different (or the same) one without crashing the macro or losing your progress.
+Also, you can quit the macro and carry on at a later time without losing your current progress.**